sendgrid/docs/content/docs/ui/sending-email/create-and-edit-legacy-transactional-templates.md

 <call-out>

-When you delete a template you will delete all the versions of your template
+When you delete a template you will delete all the versions of your template.

 </call-out>